sunbird-specs/SOFIE/README.md

 * Registration Spec for Apps to Sunbird
     * Global Registration API
 * Technical Specification for third party apps
+    * Action Structure
+    * Integration Specification
+    * Integration via Intent
+    * Integration via DeepLink
+* Reference Example

-    * Param Data Supported
+* Appendix
-    * Android
+    * Android Integration
       * Intent Handling
+      * DeepLink Handling
+    * iOS Integration
     * Content Model Specification
     * Summary Event Specification
-* Inward Intent Supported from Sunbird App
+* Actions Supported from Sunbird App

 ## Overview
 Intent of this specification is to integrate with external apps for feature extension (OR) feature integration of Sunbird Application.
+Every feature extension or integration is performed on pre-configured actions within the sunbird app.

 Following diagram represents the workflow of a 3rd party or custom extensions app registering and interacting with the sunbird app.

 ![Alt Text](attachments/2016411649/2164949010.png)

-#### Sunbird Third Party App Interaction
+**Sunbird Third Party App Interaction**

 ![Alt Text](attachments/2016411649/2165604363.png)